FlosMume/autonomous-multi-terrain-rover/README.md

 ## 🚀 Overview
 This project combines embedded control, sensor fusion, and computer vision on a compact platform.
 The rover autonomously navigates using ultrasonic distance sensors and streams live camera footage via a built-in HTTP server hosted on the ESP32-CAM module.

-It was developed as a final project for **MTE301 – Programming for Mechatronics (Toronto Metropolitan University, 2025)**.

 ---

 ## ⚙️ Features